HOW TO WRITE A COMIC BOOK OR MANGA FOR

 How can I write about the two young men without changing their nature?

-THINK ABOUT THE CHARACTERย ENVIRONMENT
+THINK ABOUT THE CHARACTER ENVIRONMENT

 The situation is different for Huck.
 He didn't go back to St. Petersburg like Tom.
 He's in a new and unfamiliar environment.
 New home, new town, new people, and new friends.
 Moving from a native place to a new one is difficult for everybody, especially for a child.

 In the graphic novel, Aunt Sally mentions that she never saw him smile.
-He seems annoyed by his girlfriend too.
-Huck is melancholy indeed, nothing really makes him feel happy.
-That's why he decides to join his best friend's dangerous adventure not just because Tom asked him, like in the past, but because Huck wants to get away from that place and finally find himself somewhere else.
+He seems annoyed by his girlfriend, too.
+Huck is melancholy indeed; nothing really makes him feel happy.
+That's why he decides to join his best friend's dangerous adventure, not just because Tom asked him, like in the past, but because Huck wants to get away from that place and finally find himself somewhere else.

-This is an example how the environment is a fundamental part in the creation of a character and developing a story.
+This is an example of how the environment is a fundamental part in the creation of a character and developing a story.
 It's one of the most important basics that a storyteller should always keep in mind.
 Ask yourself how the world around your hero in the story impacted him.
-This thoughts can really help to analyze and grow a comic book.
+These thoughts can really help to analyze and grow a comic book.

-KEEP THEย CHARACTERSย RELATABLE TO THE AUDIENCE
+KEEP THE CHARACTERS RELATABLE TO THE AUDIENCE

-JOURNEY,...LIFE IS A JOURNEY.ย THE 12 STAGES OF THE HERO'S JOURNEY
+JOURNEY,...LIFE IS A JOURNEY.
+THE 12 STAGES OF THE HERO'S JOURNEY

 Life is a journey.
 Just like in real life, characters in comics, novels, and movies go through a journey both physical and mental.
-Since the day we are born, we embark into a journey without knowing the destination.
+Since the day we are born, we embark on a journey without knowing the destination.
 And just like us, our characters are going to face challenges and cross the unknown that will change them forever.
 Some of you may know about the Hero's Journey by Joseph Campbell.

 The 12 Stages of the Hero's Journey: